-Health and safety law aims to protect employers, employees and the general public from accidents and incidents.
-Health and Safety language however can be quite complicated; if you are unfamiliar with health and safety terminology it can be difficult to understand which health and safety laws are applicable to you, and what your duties and responsibilities are.
+Health and Safety language can be quite complicated; if you are unfamiliar with health and safety terminology it can be difficult to understand which health and safety laws are applicable to you, and what your duties and responsibilities are.

 In this article, we hope to give you an understanding of the types of health and safety laws, highlighting key legislation and regulations.